0xPARC/0xparc-intro-book/src/plonk.typ

 are defined in the same way.

 Now, what do the gate constraints amount to?
-Penny is trying to convince Victor that the equation
+Peggy is trying to convince Victor that the equation
 #eqn[
   $ Q_L (x) A (x) + Q_R (x) B (x) + Q_O (x) C (x)
     + Q_M (x) A (x) B (x) + Q_C (x) = 0 $